There are some basic this you need to know to get your sport kite

 a fast moving object hits a stationery object, something will break

 - this is usually the kite.
-(A similar thing happens to cars that

 The kites we sell are built to high standards with good quality